confetti-framework/docs/errors.md

     WithCode(errros.New("username not found"), "external_error")

-In the above, we have placed 'code' behind the message.
+In method `Error()` above, we put 'code' behind the message.
 But if you want to adjust the response, you can determine this in `ResponseServiceProvider`.

 ### Panic